How did the Vikings survive in Iceland?

 There have been no signs of any kind of Neanderthals, ancient tribes, or humans of any kind until the Vikings arrived, though some argue an expedition by Scottish monks made a landing before the Vikings did, but if this is true there was no attempt to settle there.
 Iceland would likely have been seperated from the rest of Europe long before humans made it into the area, and due to its distance from occupied countries and settlements, it wouldn’t have been likely for anyone to sail the distance until the Vikings came along with their longboats.

-How did they survive there?
+How did Vikings survive in Iceland?

 (A classic Viking Longhouse, but buildings of this size and construction were far from the tiny stone and wooden huts they would have lived in)

-When they first arrived, most of the non-mountainous southern areas of the country were covered in thick forest, which the Vikings wasted no time in cutting down to make their homes and burn as fuel.
+When they first arrived, most of the non-mountainous southern areas of the country were covered in thick forests, which the Vikings wasted no time in cutting down to make their homes and burn as fuel.
 The biggest prize for someone living in Iceland would be to catch a whale or several large seals because the blubber can be used to provide enough lamp and cooking oil to last for months, and the amount of food from a whale could feed an entire village for several weeks.

 Women in Iceland

 Within Viking traditions, women have always been treated well and held in higher regard than in any other country on earth, at the time of the Viking era.
 Viking women were allowed to own property and initiate a divorce from their husbands and were often seen in positions of power or religious authority.
-This Viking view of women continued in Iceland and led to many women owning their own homes and farms, and playing essential roles in their religion, such as the “völva”, which was a staff bearer who made magical charms and brought good luck in battles.
+This Viking view of women continued in Iceland and led to many women owning their own homes and farms, and play essential roles in their religion, such as the “völva”, which was a staff bearer who made magical charms and brought good luck in battles.
 They were often well protected when accompanying an army and were buried in elaborate graves to show the level of respect they held.

 viking ship